dearhive/MashShare/readme.txt

 = {{ version }} =
 * Fix: css not minified properly
+* New: Use full size buttons for shortcode buttons

 = 3.3.2 =
 * Fix: Convert Quote characters in open graph title to html entities.